iamdn7/Calculator/README.md

 This is a README.md file.
-It's my first Calculator app.
+It's my first Android app.